Sustainability and the Environment

 Our Process

-We have invested in a state-of-the-art Kiremko frying range, ensuring temperatures are maintained throughout the cooking process to deliver the highest quality of food for our guests.
+We have invested in a state-of-the-art Kiremko frying range, ensuring temperatures are maintained throughout the cooking process to consistently deliver the highest quality of food for our guests.

 When staffing levels permit, we can offer guests the choice of having food cooked in beef dripping or vegetable oil.